 Science has discovered that the elasticity of a snakes jaw allows it to localize vibrations traveling through the ground aiding the snake in determining which direction a sound is coming from.

-You can find more details about how this works in this article that gives an overview of a study done by University of Munich and University of Kansas researchers.
-The overview is that the snakes hinged jaw allows them to pick up the vibrations independently of one another depending on which side they come from.
+You can find more details about how this works in this article that gives an overview.
+In short the snakes hinged jaw allows them to pick up the vibrations independently of one another depending on which side they come from.

 There is evidence according to the study that the auditory neurons of the snake actually create a topographical map which allows them to pin-point prey by the vibrations they create.
 In a nutshell it is a form of echolocation.